YoungFaithful/CapacityExpansion.jl/docs/src/homework.md

 # Homework: Modeling Exercise
 Copyright 2019, Patricia Levi, Elias Kuepper, and contributors

+!!! note
+    The corresponding files can be found in the folder `.../CapacityExpansion/teaching/`

 MS&E 394 Spring 2019

 Advanced Methods in Modeling for Climate and Energy Policy at Stanford University